-To remedy this problem, it’s suggested you look at who is responsible for updating the information of this Fact Sheet (spoiler alert: it’s been neglected).
+To remedy this problem, it’s suggested you look at who is responsible for updating the information on this Fact Sheet (spoiler alert: it’s been neglected).

 Three users: two “Responsibles”; one “Observer”.
-None of whom have visited the page since 2015 to update its data.
-This is why the Completeness for this Fact Sheet is at “45%”.
+None of them have visited the page since 2015 to update its data.
+This is why the Completeness of this Fact Sheet is at “45%”.

-Quick-win: Request an update via a survey, align answers with Responsibles from other regions.
+Quick-win: Request an update via a survey, and align answers with Responsibles from other regions.

 The public is paying attention, more than ever, to the security capabilities of those they must trust (in many cases, without any alternative option…) with their information.
 Unassailable data protection is no longer an added value—it is the expectation.

 However, while it is problematic to predict the final parameters of proposed government policies, an IT infrastructure integrated with agile Enterprise Architecture can grant you the visibility and flexibility to help your business react faster to regulatory standards.